rndmcoolawsmgrbg/WIIIIIDE/readme.md

 pip install -r requirements.txt
 ```

+More detailed instructions can be found in the [setup guide](docs/setup.md).

 ## Using WIIIIIDE: It's Incredibly Simple

 WIIIIIDE is designed to be straightforward to use.
 Here's a few examples to get you started: